-You can also register for courses and view your course schedule and Degree Completion Plan through our Course Registration Tool.
+You can also register for courses and view your course schedule and diploma completion plan through our Course Registration Tool.

 If you need to withdraw from an LUOA or dual enrollment course, please contact our academic advising team.
 They will process everything accordingly and work with Student Accounts to update any necessary financial obligations.